2025 World Series: Toronto Blue Jays

 Vladimir Guerrero Jr., the 2025 ALCS MVP, hit six home runs prior to the World Series this postseason.

-The Blue Jays opened 2025 looking to improve on their dismal 2024 season, which had been their first losing season since 2019.
+The Blue Jays opened 2025 looking to improve on their dismal 2024 last-place season, which had been their first losing season since 2019.
 In the off-season, their most significant signing was not a player acquisition, but the hiring of new hitting coach David Popkins.
 Popkins's tailored each player's approach to their natural strengths, and put more emphasize on putting the ball in play; under Popkins, virtually every hitter from the 2024 team improved their numbers.
-The other significant signing happened in April, when they extended star player Vladimir Guerrero Jr., who was set to become a free agent at season's end, to a 14-year, $500 million contract.
-The Blue Jays started the season poorly, going .500 over the first two months.
-They did not find success until June, when they won eight of ten games to start the month.
-From June 29 through July 8, they won ten straight games, including a four-game sweep of the New York Yankees at the Rogers Centre.
+The other significant signing happened in April, when the team extended star player Vladimir Guerrero Jr., who was set to become a free agent at season's end, to a 14-year, $500 million contract.
+The Blue Jays started the season .500 over the first two months.
+They did not sustain success until June, when they won eight of ten games to start the month.
+From June 29 through July 8, they won ten straight games, including a four-game sweep of the New York Yankees at the Rogers Centre on Canada Day weekend.
 Their sudden hot play, coupled with a Yankees' swoon, saw the Blue Jays take the lead in the American League East on July 3, a division they had once trailed by eight games in late May.
-At the 2025 All-Star game, Guerrero was named a starter, and catcher Alejandro Kirk was selected as a reserve.
+At the 2025 All-Star game, Guerrero Jr. was named a starter, and catcher Alejandro Kirk was selected as a reserve.
 After the All-Star break, the Blue Jays won eight of nine games, further expanding their lead in the AL East over New York.
 An injury to Bo Bichette and a late September surge from the Yankees threatened Toronto's AL East lead, but they defeated the Tampa Bay Rays on the last day of the season, securing their first AL East division title since 2015.
 The Blue Jays and Yankees finished tied, but by virtue of their 8–5 regular season head-to-head record against New York, Toronto won the division.